Scotia Square: Recent expansion

 An expansion of the Scotia Square shopping centre, along Barrington Street, was built around 2016-17.
 It was designed by DSRA Architects of Halifax.
 The three-storey development adds street-level commercial space, as well as office and retail space above.
 According to Crombie REIT, the design was intended to bring the site into better agreement with municipal design guidelines mandating more pedestrian-oriented districts.
+The project also added an indoor waiting room, at street level, for Halifax Transit passengers.